 - The 80/20 rule is simply this: Eat healthy 80% of the time.
 Focus on eating nutrient-dense foods (not pre-packaged or highly processed), lots of veggies, lean proteins, complex carbohydrates, and healthy fats.
 Then, have that glass of wine, piece of cake on your birthday, dessert when you go out to eat, or nachos at the game.
 Gradually, work your way up to 85/15 and then to 90/10 if desired, which equates to 3-4 “indulgence meals” (preferably NOT on the same day) during the week.
 The BOTTOM LINE is that you want to build a lifestyle that is sustainable.
 Don’t try to be perfect – none of us are.
 Find a balance that works for you, live life and enjoy it – no “dieting” necessary!
 (For more information on healthy eating, visit my Nutrition Guidelines Page).

 1. Plan ahead!

-- When going out to eat, check out the menu ahead of time and look for healthier, low calorie options.
-Even fast food restaurants have healthy options (see Top Fast Food and Frozen Meal Picks).
+- When going out to eat, check the menu ahead of time and look for healthy, low calorie options.
+Even fast food restaurants have healthy choices (see Top Fast Food and Frozen Meal Picks).